 The City is situated only a few miles from the City of Chattanooga and is one of nine municipal entities that are incorporated in Hamilton County, Tennessee.
 Most businesses and industries are not located in the City of Lakesite although some revenue growth is anticipated from the business district along Hixson Pike.
-Expenditures for the coming year are expected to decrease as the new park construction project is substantially complete.
+Expenditures for the coming year are expected to increase as the City looks to start several larger capital projects.
 The City's property tax rate this levy year is \$0.240 per \$100 of valuation, no change from the past year rate.